tgaye/erc404a/README.md

 This project is a simple implementation of a whitelist using a Merkle Tree in Solidity.
 It uses the OpenZeppelin library for contract ownership and Merkle proof verification.

+## The main token logic can be found in token.sol

+If you replace the values in the constructor you can specify how many tokens you want for each ERC404 NFT.

+In our example we have an NFT being minted for every 100 tokens,  with a total supply of 1,000,000 tokens.

+Simply adjust these values to fit your collection.

 ## Getting Started

 To get started with this project, clone the repository and install the dependencies.